Olywhealth/clustered-data-warehouse/README.md

 - **Deployment:**
   - The project includes a Docker Compose configuration for easy deployment.
 You can set up the environment using the provided Docker Compose file.

+### Development:
+- Database
+  - Utilizes MySQL for data storage.

+- Exception Handling:
+  - Proper error and exception handling are implemented to ensure smooth operation.

+- Logging:
+  - Logging is incorporated for better visibility into the system's behavior.

+- Unit Testing:
+  - Extensive unit tests with high coverage ensure the reliability of the codebase.

+### Usage
+- Access the Swagger API documentation at http://localhost:8090/swagger-ui.html to interact with the API and view available endpoints.

 ## Getting Started